Mouse Scroll = Zoom

 Step 3: Behavioral Ransomware Blocking: This uses Malwarebytes Behavioral protection to detect a process that mimics the behavior of a ransomware process.

-Step 4: Trapping Ransomware: This is coined Function Active ransomware protection, which can be divided into several sub approaches.
+Step 4: Trapping Ransomware: This is an active function that detects ransomware activity which can be divided into several sub approaches:

-Most anti-virus software only has Steps 1, 2, and 3.
+Most anti-virus software only deploys Steps 1, 2, and 3 of protection.

 We grade a software as “active ransomware protection enabled” only when they use advance methods described in Step 4.